-The above table illustrates a decrease in employment for Wise County over the last four years.
-During this four-year period, employment has decreased 6.9% in Wise County and both economies are continuing to shift away from the traditional basic industries of manufacturing and mining to service industries.
+The above table illustrates the improvement in employment for both Wise County and the Town of Big Stone Gap over the last ten years.
+During this ten-year period, employment has increased 35.5% in Big Stone Gap and 10.3% in Wise County and both economies have shifted away from the traditional basic industries of manufacturing and mining to service industries.